Bike rollers are a great way to shake up your cycling training.

 And, especially now with everyone staying home, you might want to try something new.

-But, what exactly is a bike roller and how is it different from a trainer?
+But, what exactly is a bike roller trainer and how is it different from a bike trainer?

-We’ll answer that question in the buyer’s guide and even tell you how bike rollers differ from each other.
+We’ll answer that question in the buyer’s guide and even tell you how cycling rollers differ from each other.

 1. Tacx Galaxia

 The Tacx Galaxia rollers is a simple-looking roller that has technologies that make riding on it easier and mimics riding on the road.